NanoSim/SOFT5/doc/manual/01_preface.md

 # Preface

+This User Manual is a part of the NanoSim delivery and is intended to be read by students and researchers developing software with/or based on Porto.
+As Porto is build on the SOFT5 framework it is essential to also become familiar with SOFT5.
+This manual will also cover some introduction to the ideas and concepts in SOFT5.

 SOFT5 is a toolkit for building scientific software.
 SOFT5 allows for data to be formally described at a very low level.
 These descriptions are used to instruct computers how data should be interpreted or